-Additionally in 2020, the FDA issued Draft Guidance for Industry: Voluntary Disclosure of Sesame as an Allergen.
+In 2020 the FDA issued a Draft Guidance for Industry: Voluntary Disclosure of Sesame as an Allergen.
 The guidance recommends that manufacturers, as a voluntary matter, clearly declare sesame in the ingredient list.
 For example, sesame would be declared parenthetically when declared in a food and labeled as "spice" or "flavor," or other scenarios in which the ingredient is not clearly declared as sesame.
+We suspect FDA will withdraw or modify the draft guidance now that sesame must be labeled as an allergen.